HL7/davinci-crd/input/pagecontent/deviations.md

 then a subsequent prefetch could be defined as:
   `"practitioners" : "Practitioner?_id=%encounter.participant.individual.resolve().ofType(Practitioner).id"`

 NOTE: Dependencies on other prefetches should be minimized as it limits what queries can be perfomred in parallel.

-Full details of this syntax should appear in the next version of the [CDS Hooks]() specification (recognize context tokens of the form `context.<context property>.[some limited FHIRPath expression](https://build.fhir.org/ig/HL7/cds-hooks/branches/prefetch-enhancements/#prefetch-template) in prefetch queries.
-Those tokens **SHALL** evaluate to a comma-separated list of the identifiers of all resources of the specified type within that context key.
+Prefetches with dependencies **SHALL** be listed after the prefetches they depend on.

-Note: Recognizing these tokens doesn't mean the client must support prefetch or the requested prefetch query, only that it recognizes the token, doesn't treat it as an error and - if it supports the query - substitutes the token correctly.
+Recognizing these tokens doesn't mean the client must support prefetch or the requested prefetch query, only that it recognizes the token, doesn't treat it as an error and - if it supports the query - substitutes the token correctly.

 For example, a prefetch for `order-sign` might look like this: